dshack/pagerduty_tools/README.md

 to show what happened over the course of a rotation.
-It measures how many incidents occurred, shows who resolved them, and shows how many alerts people got (including a breakout of after-midnight alerts, which we all must strive to iradicate!).
+It measures how many incidents occurred, shows who resolved them, and shows how many alerts people got (including a breakout of after-midnight alerts, which we all must strive to eradicate!).
 Also, it lists the top five causes for alerts during the rotation.

 Here's an example: